openai/whisper/README.md

 ## More examples

-Use the [🙌 Show and tell](https://github.com/openai/whisper/discussions/categories/show-and-tell) category in Discussions for sharing more example usages of Whisper and third-party extensions such as web demos, integrations with other tools, ports for different platforms, etc.
+Use the [🙌 Show and tell](https://github.com/openai/whisper/discussions/categories/show-and-tell) category in Discussions for sharing more example usages of Whisper and third-party extensions such as web demos, integrations with other tools or ports for different platforms.

 ## License

-Whisper's code and model weights are released under the MIT License.
+Whisper's code and model weights are released under the Massachusetts Institute of Technology (MIT) License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.